awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-tracking.md

 ## Create a Video Frame Object Tracking Labeling Job<a name="sms-video-ot-create-labeling-job"></a>

-You can create a video frame object tracking labeling job using the Amazon SageMaker console or the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) API operation\.
+You can create a video frame object tracking labeling job using the SageMaker console or the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) API operation\.

 This section assumes that you have reviewed the [Video Frame Labeling Job Overview](sms-video-overview.md) and have chosen the type of input data and the input dataset connection you are using\.

 ### Create a Labeling Job \(Console\)<a name="sms-video-ot-create-labeling-job-console"></a>

-You can follow the instructions in [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) to learn how to create a video frame object tracking job in the Amazon SageMaker console\.
+You can follow the instructions in [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) to learn how to create a video frame object tracking job in the SageMaker console\.
 In step 10, choose **Video** from the **Task category** dropdown list, and choose **Video frame object tracking** as the task type\.

 ### Create a Labeling Job \(API\)<a name="sms-video-ot-create-labeling-job-api"></a>

-You create an object tracking labeling job using the Amazon SageMaker API operation `CreateLabelingJob`\.
+You create an object tracking labeling job using the SageMaker API operation `CreateLabelingJob`\.
 This API defines this operation for all AWS SDKs\.
 To see a list of language\-specific SDKs supported for this operation, review the **See Also** section of [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.

 [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md) provides an overview of the `CreateLabelingJob` operation\.
 Follow these instructions and do the following while you configure your request:
 + You must enter an ARN for `HumanTaskUiArn`\.
 Use `arn:aws:sagemaker:<region>:394669845002:human-task-ui/VideoObjectTracking`\.
 Replace `<region>` with the AWS Region in which you are creating the labeling job\.

   Do not include an entry for the `UiTemplateS3Uri` parameter\.
 + Your [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelAttributeName](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelAttributeName) must end in `-ref`\.
 For example, `ot-labels-ref`\.
 + Your input manifest file must be a video frame sequence manifest file\.
-You can create this manifest file using the Amazon SageMaker console, or create it manually and upload it to Amazon S3\.
+You can create this manifest file using the SageMaker console, or create it manually and upload it to Amazon S3\.
 For more information, see [Input Data Setup](sms-video-data-setup.md)\.
 + You can only use private or vendor work teams to create video frame object detection labeling jobs\.
 + You specify your labels and worker instructions in a label category configuration file\.
 For more information, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md) to learn how to create this file\.
 + You need to provide pre\-defined ARNs for the pre\-annotation and post\-annotation \(ACS\) Lambda functions\.
 These ARNs are specific to the AWS Region you use to create your labeling job\.